launchscout/live_elements/README.md

 <.todo_list todos={@todos}></.todo_list>
 ```

 Serialization of todos to json happens automatically.
-In your live view you handle handle the `add_todo` event just like any other live view event:
+In your live view you handle the `add_todo` event just like any other live view event:

 ```elixir
   def handle_event("add_todo", %{"todo" => todo}, %{assigns: %{todos: todos}} = socket) do